Rod (unit): History

-The sign included in Pieter Aertsen's painting A Meat Stall with the Holy Family Giving Alms reads in Flemish: "behind here are 154 rods of land for sale immediately, either by the rod according to your convenience or all at once".
+The sign included in Pieter Aertsen's 1551 painting A Meat Stall with the Holy Family Giving Alms reads in Flemish: "behind here are 154 rods of land for sale immediately, either by the rod according to your convenience or all at once".

 In England, the perch was officially discouraged in favour of the rod as early as the 15th century; however, local customs maintained its use.
 In the 13th century, perches were variously recorded in lengths of 18 ft, 20 ft, 22 ft and 24 ft; and even as late as 1820, a House of Commons report notes lengths of 16+1/2 ft, 18 ft, 21 ft, 24 ft, and even 25 ft.
 In Ireland, a perch was standardized at 21 ft, making an Irish chain, furlong and mile proportionately longer by 27.27% than the "standard" English measure.

 Until English King Henry VIII seized the lands of the Roman Catholic Church in 1536, modern land measures were essentially unknown.
 Instead a narrative system of landmarks and lists was used.
-Henry wanted to raise even more funds for his wars than he'd seized directly from church property (he'd also assumed the debts of the monasteries), and as James Burke writes and quotes in the book Connections that the English monk Richard Benese "produced a book on how to survey land using the simple tools of the time, a rod with cord carrying knots at certain intervals, waxed and resined against wet weather."
-Benese poetically described the measure of an acre in terms of a perch:
+Henry wanted to raise even more funds for his wars than he had seized directly from church property (he had also assumed the debts of the monasteries), and as James Burke writes and quotes in the book Connections that the English monk Richard Benese "produced a book on how to survey land using the simple tools of the time, a rod with cord carrying knots at certain intervals, waxed and resined against wet weather."
+Benese described the measure of an acre in terms of a perch: